Specialties

 Trauma

-Trauma can lead to wide range of challenges including low self-esteem, feelings of guilt or shame, difficulty with trust, hypervigilance, intrusive memories, or difficulty experiencing positive emotions.
-If you have experienced a trauma, it can put you at risk for many additional physical or mental health issues.
-In therapy we can learn to recognize the impacts of trauma, rebuild trust in ourselves or others, or build new skills.
+Trauma can lead to wide range of experiences including challenges with self-image, feelings of intense guilt or shame, difficulty with trusting ourselves or others, hypervigilance, intrusive memories, or just feeling numb or disconnected.
+In therapy we can learn to recognize the impacts of trauma and the ways our responses helped us get through those traumas.
+We can also work to rebuild trust in ourselves or others or build new skills for managing difficult emotions or triggers.
 Whether you want to talk about what happened or not, healing is possible.

 • A black and white photo of two people sitting by the water, with one person resting their head on the other's shoulder, facing away from the camera.